tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 but I quickly moved past them as I continued to learn new words.

 If you choose to use mnemonics, don't rely on them for too long.
-You don't wanna be an advanced learner who still thinks of mnemonic stories when trying to read every word.
+You don't want to be an advanced learner who still thinks of mnemonic stories when trying to read every word.

 ### I did RRTK but my kanji ability still feels shaky.
 Should I do the JP1K?